Bowtie Analysis

 • It is especially valuable for ongoing barrier management and operational risk assurance.

 • Complements fault tree and event tree analysis.
-But is distinct from it.
+But is distinct from them.

 Example:

-In a biogas facility a major accident is an biogas storage explosion.
+In a biogas facility, a major accident is a biogas storage explosion.
 This forms the knot.
-The left will show all credible initiating events (like loss of containment and a ignition source).
+The left will show all credible initiating events (like loss of containment and an ignition source).
 The right shows mitigation and consequence management measures, such as emergency response.